fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions.
 (If you are looking for support, you might want to check [this section](#i-have-a-question)).
-- Check if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+- Check if there is already an [open issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for the problem you're encountering.
 - Also make sure to search the internet (including Stack Overflow) to see if other users have discussed the issue.
 - Collect information about the bug and create a minimal reproducible example.
     - Include sample source code or other data files and document the expected behavior.